Size: The bottles are 12″ tall with cap in place, and around 11 3/8″ tall without the cap in place. They are approx. 4″ in diameter at the base.

 - Leave an inch to two inches of air at the top of the bottle to allow for temperature changes.

-- Do not expose the glass to sudden changes in temperature… this WILL stress the glass and brake the bottle.
-It may not happen suddenly, but over repeated cycles.
+- Do not expose the glass to sudden changes in temperature… this WILL stress the glass and break the bottle.
+It may not happen suddenly but over repeated cycles.